Gamma/ Bis PNA

 - Quadruplex formation is necessary for stable PNA invasion into duplex DNA of BCL2 promoter region.
 Onyshchenko MI et al (2011) Nuc Acids Res 39(16):7114-23.

 - Strand-invasion of extended, mixed-sequence B-DNA by γPNAs.
 He G et al (2010) J Am Chem Soc 131(34):12088-90.

 - PNA-dependent gene chemistry: stable coupling of peptides and oligonucleotidesto Plasmid DNA.
 Zelphati O et al (2000) Biotech 28(2)304-315.

 - Efficient pH-independent sequence-specific DNA binding by pseudoisocytosine-containing bis-PNA.
 Egholm M et al (1995) Nuc Acid Res 23(2):217-111.

 Custom PNA oligos provided by PNA Bio will be provided >95% purity, accompanied by COA including HPLC and mass data.
 Synthesis usually takes 3~4 weeks for bis PNA or gamma PNA.

-The price of custom oligo is dependent on the length, amount and label.
-Please indicate the specifics in quote request.
+The price of custom oligo is dependent on the length, amount, and label.
+Please indicate the specifics in the quote request.
 Feel free to check out PNA Tool for Tm calculation and other guidelines for PNA design.

 Minimum amount is 50 nmole for non-labeled PNA and 25 nmole for labeled PNA.